foursquare/fsqio/src/jvm/io/fsq/twofishes/docs/twofishes_inputs.md

 They are grouped into semi-logical directories:

 - data/downloaded -- this is where data downloaded from geonames and natural earth is saved.
-The download-country.sh and download-world.sh scripts save data here
+The src/jvm/io/fsq/twofishes/scripts/download-country.sh and src/jvm/io/fsq/twofishes/scripts/download-world.sh scripts save data here
 - data/custom -- various transforms on the geonames data that is checked into git
 - data/private is a mirror of much of the file structure of data/custom and data/downloaded for files that the developer doesn't want checked into git.
 It is listed in .gitignore

 ## data/downloaded
-The scripts download-country.sh and download-world.sh populate this directory with data from geonames (and one datafile from natural earth that isn't quite working).
+The scripts src/jvm/io/fsq/twofishes/scripts/download-country.sh and src/jvm/io/fsq/twofishes/scripts/download-world.sh populate this directory with data from geonames (and one datafile from natural earth that isn't quite working).

 The formats for geonames files can be found at <http://download.geonames.org/export/dump/readme.txt>